 Overcutting begins on the top side of the log with the bottom of the saw against the log.

-When overcutting use light downward pressure trolled in this position.
-Always make your first cut on the compression side of the log.
-The compression side of the log is where the pressure of the log's weight is concentrated.
+When overcutting use light downward pressure

 Undercutting involves cutting on the underside of the log with top of saw against the log.
-When undercutting use light upward pressure.
+When undercutting use light upward presure.
 Hold saw firmly and maintain control.
 The saw will tend to push back toward you.

-WARNING: Never turn saw upside down to undercut.
-The saw cannot be con-
+AWARNING: Never turn saw upside down to undercut.
+The saw cannot be controlled in this position.